 In summary, why would you recommend RedSky and Summit?

 I’d recommend Summit and the Business Analytics module for people needing a system that can grow with the company and adapt to new business risks.
-It’s easy to add licences for new items, whether this be plant or service management.
+It’s easy to add licences for new items, whether this is plant or service management.
 We are expecting this product to have an even longer life than our legacy system.
 However, you do need a person or persons in your company who is passionate about understanding the system and can think outside the box to really challenge the Summit product.